joblet

 # Use specific node for commands

-rnx --node=production job list
+rnx --node=production list

-rnx --node=staging job run echo "test"
+rnx --node=staging run echo "test"

 rnx help